AXI0MH1VE/Deoxys-V2/USER_GUIDE.md

 ## 🎯 Summary

-**AxiomHive Sovereign Manifold** is not just another AI tool - it's a **fundamental shift** from probabilistic guessing to mathematical certainty.
-Created by **Alexis M. Adams**, it represents the next evolution of intelligence systems: one where every operation is verifiable, reproducible, and certain.
+**AxiomHive Sovereign Manifold** delivers **mathematical certainty** through deterministic computation.
+Created by **Alexis M. Adams**, it represents the evolution of intelligence systems: one where every operation is verifiable, reproducible, and certain.

-**For applications where certainty matters, AxiomHive is the only choice.**
+**For applications where certainty matters, AxiomHive delivers mathematical guarantees.**

 ---